web-extend/web-extend/docs/guide/essentials/browsers.md

 # Browser Support

-WebExtend is designed to help you build cross-browser extensions with ease.
+Bext is designed to help you build cross-browser extensions with ease.
 This guide covers everything you need to know about browser compatibility, configuration, and development workflow.

 ## Browser Targets

-WebExtend supports the following extension targets:
+Bext supports the following extension targets:

 | Target        | Description         | Status                               |
 | ------------- | ------------------- | ------------------------------------ |